kengibson1111/go-stdlib/README.md

   block.
 This example does not cover the use of HMAC after encryption for authentication purposes.
 The AES encryption algorithm is used.

+* streamwriter - this shows how to get a plaintext stream and encrypt while writing using OFB.
+This example does not cover the use of HMAC after encryption for authentication purposes.
+The AES encryption algorithm is used.
+  Pretty cool to show off, but not realistic because of lack of authentication.

+* streamreader - this shows how to get an encrypted stream and decrypt while writing using OFB.
+This example does not cover the use of HMAC after encryption for authentication purposes.
+The AES encryption algorithm is used.
+  Pretty cool to show off, but not realistic because of lack of authentication.

 ## crypto/rand

 This shows how to fill a byte array with secure random values.
 Great for initialization vector (IV)